 Treatment may vary depending on the location but may include:

-Chemotherapy may be administered at a specialist veterinary centre.
+A specialist veterinary centre may administer chemotherapy.
 It doesn’t cause hair loss in cats but in my experience, did cause our cat to be lethargic and off her food for one to two days after administration.

-It is not always possible to prevent cancer in cats but there are certainly things we can do to reduce the chances of some types of cancer.
+It is not always possible to prevent cancer in cats but there are certain things we can do to reduce the chances of some types of cancer.

-This reduces their chances of roaming and catching FeLV, which is a known factor in feline cancers.
+Spayed and neutered cats don’t roam as much or get into fights, reducing the chances of contracting FIV or FeLV.
 Intact females are at greater risk of developing mammary cancer than spayed females and castration eliminates a male cat’s chances of developing testicular cancer.

-Our cats are exposed to chemicals every day.
-They are at greater risk than humans because of their fastidious grooming which means anything that comes into contact with their coat is ingested.
 We can’t avoid the use of certain treatments to prevent parasites, nor should we, good parasite control is vital.
 I do think we can try to reduce exposure to household chemicals by using natural products such as white vinegar and bicarbonate of soda in our day to day cleaning.
-Obviously these are not effective where proper disinfection is required, or in veterinary practices or boarding catteries, but the average household often uses a lot of chemicals.
+Obviously, these are not effective where proper disinfection is necessary, but the average home uses a lot of chemicals.